Yann39/ccteam-flutter/README.md

 The application is connected to an external MariaDB database via REST web services.

+Passwords are hashed using PHP default hashing algorithm (which uses bcrypt as I'm using PHP 7).

 # License

 [General Public License (GPL) v3](https://www.gnu.org/licenses/gpl-3.0.en.html)